How to structure your site architecture for SEO

 • Flat vs. deep structures: pros and cons for crawl depth and link equity.

-A flatter structure improves crawl accessibility and conserves link equity; deeper structures can work if each level serves a clear purpose.
-For affiliate sites, keep critical pages within two to three clicks from the homepage where practical.
+A flatter structure usually improves crawl accessibility and keeps important pages closer to the homepage.
+Deeper structures can still work when each level adds useful organization, but avoid burying priority affiliate pages under unnecessary category layers.
+For most affiliate sites, important pages should be reachable within two to three clicks where practical.

 • Pillar pages and cluster model: central hub pages linking to supporting content.